-SI involved comparing all of the data collected for each stream and upstream tributaries with the threshold levels specified in Table 7-1.
+SI involved comparing all data collected for each stream and upstream tributaries with the threshold levels specified in Table 7-1.
 Two sets of threshold values: elimination and strength of evidence were designated for most parameters.
 Elimination threshold values represent "not to exceed" levels for water quality and habitat variables.
 Stream data were first compared with the elimination thresholds to determine whether additional analyses were necessary to evaluate a particular candidate cause (stressor).
 Each potential stressor was further evaluated using a strength-of-evidence approach if the elimination threshold was exceeded, related parameters or other information showed conflicting results, or there were limited data available.

 Biological data were also used to determine water quality and habitat-related stressor thresholds.
 Abundance of indicator taxa, typically ephemeroptera (mayflies), plecoptera (stoneflies), and trichoptera (caddisflies) [EPT] organisms, were plotted against potentially influential variables to macroinvertebrate communities.
 This water quality and physiochemical data, collected concurrently, was used to interpolate relationships, or thresholds, to the benthic assemblage.
 Five linear, best-fit lines were applied to each plot, corresponding to the strength categories of potential stressors.
 In certain instances, other biological information was examined for relationships with stressors.
-For example, dipterans (true flies) were used to elucidate benthic relationships in waters heavily enriched by nutrients.
 Many pollutants have a direct and negative impact on macroinvertebrate presence/abundance; however, some stressors act by more complex means on the biota.
-Subsidy of abundance in specific invertebrate populations is typical of certain stressors; consequently, both the population's abundance and corresponding information regarding the potential stressor were closely considered.
+For example, an increased abundance of dipterans (true flies) is typical in waters heavily enriched by nutrients; consequently, both the population's abundance and corresponding information regarding the potential stressor were closely considered.
 Finally, threshold values for some potential stressors were determined via abundance scatter plots versus more qualitative information.
 Evaluations of pre-TMDL monitoring information on algal density are one such example.